Kernel Holding: History

 The company is actively investing in the development of small and medium agribusiness in Ukraine.
 Since 2019, the Open Agribusiness affiliate program has been operating.
 Kernel provides small and medium-sized partners with technology and agronomic support, access to credit, currency and forward programs.
 The company also helps partners protect their property from raiders and provides funding for the construction of elevators, granaries, land purchase.
 The project allows farmers to increase land productivity, boost yields and improve profits.

 In 2023, Kernel Holding announced its intention to delist from Warsaw Stock Exchange.
 Andrii Verevskyi announced an offer to buy out all the shareholders in Kernel Holding at a share price approximately three times below their pre-war value, claiming the exit was due to Russia’s invasion of Ukraine.

 The delisting was described as a controversial move to push out minority shareholders which could undermine foreign funding for the postwar reconstruction of Ukraine.

-Verevskyi is currently entangled in a bitter courtroom fight with minority shareholders.
+Verevskyi became entangled in a bitter courtroom fight with minority shareholders regarding the allocation to selected shareholders of newly issued shares, which Verevskyi ultimately won in March 2026 in the Luxembourg Court of Appeal.

+In April 2026, Kernel signed an agreement to acquire agricultural company Enselco Holding for $348 million.

+In August 2026, Verevskyi's Namsen Limited launched a process to buy out the minority shareholders, to prepare for delisting at the Warsaw Stock Exchange.
+The buyout price was set by the Luxembourg financial regulator, the Commission de Surveillance du Secteur Financier, following two independent valuations by accountants Grant Thornton and KPMG.